WWE Universal Championship: History

 In mid-2016, the professional wrestling promotion WWE reintroduced the brand extension in which the promotion split its main roster between the Raw and SmackDown brands, where wrestlers would exclusively perform on each brands' respective weekly television program (the original brand split ended in August 2011).
 On July 19, 2016, to coincide with SmackDown shifting to a live broadcast format, the 2016 WWE Draft took place.
-During the draft, Dean Ambrose, who held the promotion's original world heavyweight championship, the WWE Championship, was drafted to SmackDown.
+During the draft, Dean Ambrose, who held the promotion's original world championship, the WWE Championship, was drafted to SmackDown.
 At Battleground on July 24, Ambrose retained the title in a triple threat match against Raw draftees Seth Rollins and Roman Reigns, thus leaving Raw without a world title.
 On the following episode of Raw, the brand's Commissioner Stephanie McMahon and General Manager Mick Foley established the WWE Universal Championship to serve as the brand's top championship.
 The title was named in honor of the WWE Universe, the name the promotion uses to refer to its fan base.

 The inaugural champion was crowned at SummerSlam on August 21 in a pinfall and submission-only singles match.
-Seth Rollins was automatically set for that match as he was Raw's number one draft pick and was not pinned in the WWE Championship match at Battleground.
+Rollins was automatically set for that match as he was Raw's number one draft pick and was not pinned in the WWE Championship match at Battleground.
 His opponent was determined by two fatal four-way matches on Raw, with the winners wrestling each other in a singles match.
-Finn Bálor won the first fatal four-way by defeating Cesaro, Kevin Owens, and Rusev while Roman Reigns won the second by defeating Chris Jericho, Sami Zayn, and Sheamus.
+Finn Bálor won the first fatal four-way by defeating Cesaro, Kevin Owens, and Rusev, while Reigns won the second by defeating Chris Jericho, Sami Zayn, and Sheamus.
 Bálor then defeated Reigns and was added to the title match.
 At SummerSlam, Bálor, wrestling under his "Demon" persona, defeated Rollins to become the inaugural champion.
 Bálor was the first WWE wrestler to win a world title in his pay-per-view debut as well as winning his first world title in less than a month of his debut on WWE's main roster.
-During the championship match, Bálor suffered a legitimate shoulder injury and was forced to vacate the title the following day.
+During the championship match, however, Bálor suffered a legitimate shoulder injury and was forced to vacate the title the following day.

 At Crown Jewel on October 31, 2019, SmackDown wrestler "The Fiend" Bray Wyatt won the Universal title by defeating Seth Rollins in a Falls Count Anywhere match that could not be stopped for any reason, thus transferring the Universal Championship to SmackDown.
 The WWE Championship was subsequently transferred to Raw after reigning champion Brock Lesnar quit SmackDown the following day, taking the title to Raw.